ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ## Architecture of deployed application
 WHY WE CHANGED BACK TO SQLITE WRITE HERE

+The deployed application supports using both SQLite and Azure SQL database(application in local/development environment also supports SQL Server using Docker), based on the configurations in appsettings.< Development | Production >.json.
+In the deployed application, the appsettings configuration for SQLite is chosen in the final deployed application, due to insufficient student credits, at the end of the project.

 <INSER DIAGRAM AND SMALL NOTE>

 ## User activities